 As our population increased in the 20th century, state, federal and local agencies funded and constructed dozens of dams and reservoirs to capture the melting snow and keep our rivers flowing year-round.

-But the last time we saw significant state and federal investments in our water storage and deliver system was in the 1960’s, when the state’s population stood at 16 million.
-Today we are 38 million strong and growing.
+But the last time we saw significant state and federal investments in our water storage and delivery system was in the 1960’s, when the state’s population stood at 16 million.
+Today we are 39.5 million strong and growing.

-Federal and state water officials are planning to expand major reservoirs to gain marginal increases in capacity, but we need millions more acre-feet of new storage, even without climate change, as the current drought cycles demonstrate.
+Federal and state water officials are planning to expand major reservoirs to gain marginal increases in capacity, but we need to find funding for millions more acre-feet of new water storage, even without climate change, as the current drought cycles demonstrate.